mmbman/Katagiri/1988-08-03-Depending-on-the-Dharma.md

 **Someone:** “*Wanting*”; wanting to be a Buddhist practicioner.

 **Katagiri Roshi:** Well, I think not Buddhist, I think you want to be a *practitioner*.
 It’s not necessary to put the “Buddhism”.
 Practitioner in life.
-Okay?

 *Practitioner* is to know something deeply, more than the conscious or unconscious understanding of human life.
-Something.
-You don't know *what*.
-So, why you do practice, you don't know, actually.
+Something; you don't know *what*.
+So, why you do practice?
+You don't know, actually.
 Okay?
 Is that clear?

-I don't know either. *[They laugh.]* Why I am Buddhist monk, practicing like this.
-But, I cannot stop it.
+I don't know either, *[they laugh,]* why I am Buddhist monk, practicing like this.
+But I cannot stop it.
 It's going; it's ongoing.
-This is human desires; deep human desire really encourages you to exist in this world, seeking for the something deep.
+This is human desire; deep human desire really encourages you to exist in this world, seeking for something deep.
 That’s why we practice.

 #### 59:29 end of recording